BYUI-ECEN-361/ECEN-361-STM32-Lab-09-Queues-in-FreeRTOS/Documentation/Assignment.md

 ## Part 1: Examine the existing code and operation

 1. Verify that the queue is adding random characters (7-seg count is increasing)
-2. Bring up your terminal emulator (PuTTY, etc.) and observe the characters being put into the queue
+2. Bring up your terminal emulator (PuTTY, etc.)
+3. Press button 3 to observe the characters dumped from the queue.
       (random characters inserted with typing):
       ![A screenshot of a computer Description automatically generated](media/5e4585218b634b7e0a932ece179d995f.png)